Blog Fitness Fitness Tips Shoulder Mobility Exercises & Stretches For Better Range Of Motion

 Alternative Shoulder Mobility Exercises With Bands

 Resistance bands are a low-cost, convenient, and travel-friendly way to work out.
-The benefits of these bands range from helping you keep your form in check, strengthening your muscles, assuring that it is safe for use (thus less chance of injury), helping you work on your flexibility and mobility, and much more.
+The benefits of these bands range from helping you keep your form in check, supporting your muscle engagement, and making it easier to control your range of motion, to helping you work on flexibility and mobility, and more.

 If you have some bands lying around at home and would like to use them as part of your shoulder mobility exercises, here are some workouts for you to try: